Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

 Data for this Tutorial
 ~~~~~~~~~~~~~~~~~~~~~~

 You will make use of the same dataset used in the tutorial :ref:`SEBE`.
-Geodata covers a small area in central **Gothenburg, Sweden**.
-Data are projected in SWEREF99 1200 (EPSG:3007) which is in the Swedish national coordinate system.
+The geodata covers a small area in central **Gothenburg, Sweden**.
+Data are projected in SWEREF99 1200 (EPSG:3007) which is the Swedish national coordinate system.

 :download:`Datasets for Gothenburg, Sweden </data/Goteborg_SWEREF99_1200.zip>`

 UMEP for processing: First example
 ----------------------------------

-The tools in **UMEP for prcessing** is the same as in **UMEP** found in the menubar.
-However, it is not as complete as some tools is not suitable to be used within the processing framework in QGIS.
-As a first exmple you will explore the Wall Height and Aspect tool.
+The tools in **UMEP for processing** are the same as in **UMEP** found in the menubar.
+However, it is not as complete, as some tools are not suitable to be used within the processing framework in QGIS.
+As a first example you will explore the *Wall Height* and *Aspect tool*.

 * Add **DSM_KRbig.tif** to your project.
-* In the Processing Toolbox, Open *UMEP -> Pre-Processor -> Urban Geometry: Wall Height and Aspect.
+* In the *Processing Toolbox*, Open *UMEP -> Pre-Processor -> Urban Geometry: Wall Height and Aspect*.

   .. figure:: /images/ProcessingWallHeight.jpg
     :width: 100%